pohlaniacz/wysiwihyg/README.md

 # About
-What You See Is What I Hope You Get is a project that will containt react components which can by used to build simple site.
+What You See Is What I Hope You Get is a project that will contain react components which can by used to build simple site.
 Todo will be grown as project continues.

 ### Todo